Personal trainer: United Kingdom

 In the UK, there are several ways to achieve a personal training qualification.
-Most personal training qualifications are accredited through awarding bodies like Active IQ, Focus Awards, YMCA Awards, VTCT and City and Guilds.
+The standard required in the UK is Level 3 Personal Training to become a personal trainer.
+Most personal training qualifications are accredited through awarding bodies like Active IQ, Focus Awards, CIMSPA, YMCA Awards, VTCT and City and Guilds.
 These qualifications are generally delivered by Further Education (FE) establishments like colleges, or by private training providers.
 Upon successful completion of an accredited awarding body qualification, candidates become eligible for CIMSPA Practitioner status.

 There is no legal restriction on the title of Personal Trainer nor any formal body associated with regulating Personal Training.

 United States

 A number of certifications are available in the U.S., although a number are not accredited.
 Most require a high school diploma, cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) certification, and some type of examination.

 The United States Registry of Exercise Professionals (USREPS) is the official registry of exercise professionals in the United States and provides clients, employers, healthcare practitioners, policymakers, and insurance providers a single source for finding well-qualified exercise professionals or to verify credentials.

-In the United States, various certifications are available within the fitness industry, although not all are accredited.
-Most certifications typically require a high school diploma, CPR (cardiopulmonary resuscitation), AED (automated external defibrillator) certification, and may involve an examination process.

 A 2002 investigation evaluated a random sample of 115 personal trainers using the Fitness Instructors Knowledge Assessment (FIKA) (which measures knowledge in nutrition, health screening, testing protocols, exercise prescription, and special populations).
 The study described that: